cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

         sudo docker login

-11. Login to docker hub.
-This does requires you to create [docker hub](https://hub.docker.com/) account as a pre-req if you don't have one.

-        sudo docker login

-11. Build docker image (make sure you are in flask_web directory where Dockerfile exists and replace <your docker user id> with your docker hub user id)
+11. Build docker image (make sure you are in flask_web directory where Dockerfile exists and replace **your docker user id** with your docker hub user id)

-        sudo docker build . -t <your docker user id>/test-image:public
+        sudo docker build . -t **your docker user id**/test-image:public

-12. Push your image to docker hub (replace <your docker user id> with your docker hub user id)
+12. Push your image to docker hub (replace **your docker user id** with your docker hub user id)

-        sudo docker push <your docker user id>/test-image:public
+        sudo docker push **your docker user id**/test-image:public

 13. Create basic deployment yaml file

         vi deployment.yaml

-14. Insert the following into the deployment yaml file (replace <your docker user id> with your docker hub user id):
+14. Insert the following into the deployment yaml file (replace **your docker user id** with your docker hub user id):

         apiVersion: apps/v1
         kind: Deployment